Northern Lights Marine Air Conditioners and Refrigeration products define the term “World Class”.

 DX systems are reliable and easily serviced.
 These systems are found most often on applications with 5 or less separate areas that need conditioned air.
 This means you must have space for 5 separate condensing units in the machinery space of the vessel.
 If there are more areas it may be time to look at a chilled water system.

 Chilled Water (CW) This is an optimal AC system for larger vessels with several independent areas requiring conditioned air.
 Chilled water systems have water chillers installed in the machinery space that circulate chilled water to air handlers throughout the vessel.
 The chillers are normally staged with 2 or more units that make up the BTU requirement for the entire vessel.
-If the highest heat load totals are 180,000 BTUs, three 60,000 BTU chillers would be staged together.
-To keep the chilled water circulating loop temp low enough to absorb the heat.
-As the load lessens at night the BTUs required will reduce to a level so a single chiller may be enough to cool the loop water.
+Multiple stages keep the chilled water circulating loop temperature low enough to absorb the heat.
+As the load lessens at night the BTUs required will reduce to a level that a single chiller may be enough to cool the loop water.

-The major benefits of having a chilled water system are they provide maximum performance and durability, customization of your vessel’s specific cooling needs and is extremely environmentally friendly.
+The major benefits of having a chilled water system are that they provide maximum performance with space savings in the machinery areas.
 Each air handler is controlled separately with a thermostat specific to that room and there is no limitation of how many air handlers you can have in a system or the distance between each air handler.

 How does a chilled water system work?